obaid8712/VBA-Scripting-Project-01/README.md

 The stock analysis of 2016 is appended below with above mention attribute.
 ![GitHub Logo](https://github.com/obaid8712/VBA-Scripting-Project-01/blob/master/Image/2016Data.PNG)

 This VBA solution is also included to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume" in each year.

 Wall Street Broker House is also asking to test this VB program on alphabeticlly sorted stock data.
+Our team developed a new script Alphabtical_MOH and successfuly executed the alphabetical test.